FireWtap/discordapp-userbot/README.md

 # discordapp-userbot
-Simple base to create abusive userbot on "Discord"
+Simple base to create user-bots on "Discord"

-This base don't use the official api of discord.